-- 1. Satisfying the prerequisites\ OR - 2.
-Completing Accuplacer Next Generation Advanced Algebra and Functions Test (AALF) or current department approved exam for Calculus I with the minimum required score\\ OR - Completing the College Board's Advance Placement (AP) exam with the minimum required score\\\ OR - Completing the College-Level Subject Examination Program (CLEP) with the minimum required score\\\\

-\The prerequisites for each Calculus course are described in the course description section of the WCJC catalog under the Mathematics section.

-\\The Accuplacer Next Generation Advanced Algebra and Functions Test (AALF) is administered by the WCJC Testing Center by special appointment.
-A fee of \$20, payable to the WCJC Business Office, is required for each (AALF) Test.

-- A maximum of two AALF tests for Calculus I can be taken per calendar year.
-A score from 276 to 300, inclusive, is required to permit registration in Calculus I, Math 2413. - The AALF test differs from 3)\\\AP and 4)\\\\CLEP in that credit is not given for any course, only permission to take Calculus I is granted.
+- 1. Satisfying the prerequisites OR - Completing Accuplacer Next Generation Advanced Algebra and Functions Test (AALF) or current department approved exam for Calculus I with the minimum required score OR - 3.
+Completing the College Board's Advance Placement (AP) exam with the minimum required score OR - 4.
+Completing the College-Level Subject Examination Program (CLEP) with the minimum required score - The prerequisites for each Calculus course are described in the course description section of the WCJC catalog under the Mathematics section. - The Accuplacer Next Generation Advanced Algebra and Functions Test (AALF) is administered by the WCJC Testing Center by special appointment.
+A fee of \$20, payable to the WCJC Business Office, is required for each (AALF) Test. - A maximum of two AALF tests for Calculus I can be taken per calendar year.
+A score from 276 to 300, inclusive, is required to permit registration in Calculus I, Math 2413. - The AALF test differs from 3)AP and 4)CLEP in that credit is not given for

-The AALF test must be administered at a WCJC Testing Center.
+- any course, only permission to take Calculus I is granted. - The AALF test must be administered at a WCJC Testing Center.
 AALF scores from other colleges will not be accepted.

-\\\The College Board's Advance Placement (AP) for Calculus has two tests: one for Calculus AB and one for Calculus BC.
+The College Board's Advance Placement (AP) for Calculus has two tests: one for Calculus AB and one for Calculus BC.
 See table below.

-Calc Credit for

-AP Minimum Course(s)/ Placement

-Test Subscore Score hours Into

-Calc None Score 3 Calculus I, Calculus

-AB MATH 2413, II, MATH

-4 hrs 2414

-Calc None Score 5 Calculus I Calculus

-BC and II, III, MATH

-MATH 2413 2415

-and 2414, 8

-hrs

-Calc Calc AB Score 4 Calculus I, Calculus

-ВС subscore MATH 2413, III, MATH

-3 4 hrs 2415

-Calculus II,

-MATH 2414,

-4 hrs

-Calc Calc AB Score 3 Calculus I, Calculus

-ВС subscore or MATH 2413, II, MATH

-3 below 4 hrs 2414
+Calc Credit for AP Minimum Course(s)/ Placement Test Subscore Score hours Into Calc AB None Score 3 Calculus I, MATH 2413, 4 hrs Calculus II, MATH 2414 Calc BC None Score 5 Calculus I and II, MATH 2413 and 2414, 8 hrs Calculus III, MATH 2415 Calc BC Calc AB subscore 3 Score 4 Calculus I, MATH 2413, 4 hrs Calculus II, MATH 2414, 4 hrs Calculus III, MATH 2415 Calc BC Calc AB subscore Score 3 or below Calculus I, MATH 2413, 4 hrs Calculus II, MATH 2414

 - The WCJC policy for the Calculus AB test is to give credit for Calculus I, MATH 2413, with a minimum score of 3.

-- The WCJC policy for the Calculus BC test is to give credit according to the scores as follows: a score of 5 on the Calculus BC exam results in credit for Calculus II, MATH 2414, and credit for Calculus I, MATH 2413; a score of 4 results in credit for Calculus II, MATH 2414, and credit for Calculus II, MATH 2413, if the AB subscore is 3 or higher.
+- The WCJC policy for the Calculus BC test is to give credit according to the scores as follows: a score of 5 on the Calculus BC exam results in credit for Calculus II, MATH 2414, and credit for Calculus I, MATH 2413; a score of 4 results in credit for Calculus II, MATH 2414, and credit for Calculus I, MATH 2413, if the AB subscore is 3 or higher.

 - If the score for the Calculus BC test is 3

 or below, no credit is given for Calculus

 II; but consideration is given to the

 Calculus AB sub-score in which case a

 sub-score of 3 or higher for Calculus AB

-results in credit for Calculus I, MATH

-2413.

-Registration in the appropriate course is permitted immediately, but the credit for Calculus I and/or II is not granted until an equivalent number of hours are completed at WCJC.
+- results in credit for Calculus I, MATH 2413. - Registration in the appropriate course is permitted immediately, but the credit for Calculus I and/or II is not granted until an equivalent number of hours are completed at WCJC.

-\\\\The College-Level Subject Examination Program (CLEP) is described above.
-Passing the CLEP exam for Pre-Calculus satisfies the prerequisites for taking Calculus II, MATH 2414.
+The College-Level Subject Examination Program (CLEP) is described above.
+Passing the CLEP exam for Pre-Calculus satisfies the prerequisites for taking Calculus I, MATH 2413.
 Credit is granted after completion of 4 credit hours at WCJC.